 metals that were mined thousands of years ago are potentially still with us

 today in exactly the same state, perfectly preserved.
-They don’t corrode;
+They don’t corrode, because they are

 1Pet 1-18,19